dsaucez/imc22/presenter_instructions.md

+# Overview

+IMC’22 combines both a physical gathering alongside online participation.

+## Video Streaming
+The IMC’22 main track will be live streamed via [BigBlueButton](https://bbb.unistra.fr/b/pas-cvz-7gm-czq).
+We recommend that participants use Chrome.
+There will be a single BigBlueButton room for the whole conference.
+Participants can simply join this to view the presentations.
+The access code will be provided to registrants via email.

+## Interaction and Q&A:
+Remote interaction will be underpinned by the SIGCOMM IMC2022 Slack Workspace.
+We encourage participants to make extensive use of Slack to engage with each other.
+Q&A for each presentation will also be managed via Slack.
+At the end of each paper presentation, the session chair will invite questions.
+Online participants can input their questions to the imc22-main Slack channel.
+This channel can also be used for wider discussion about presentations.
+Note, the BigBlueButton chat channel will not be monitored for questions: all questions should take place exclusively via Slack.

+Note: SIGCOMM's Slack channels are available via [sigcomm.slack.com](http://sigcomm.slack.com).
+If you're asked to sign in, use the workspace name `sigcomm.slack.com` to sign up or sign in.)

 # Instructions for presenters

 Presentations will be projected to the local audience via a laptop provided by the orginizers.
 This laptop screen will be replicated for remote attendance on [BigBlueButton](https://bbb.unistra.fr/b/pas-cvz-7gm-czq).